Narrow win for Fox shows restlessness with dual-class shares

 On another advisory measure, 78 percent of votes cast were in support of Fox executives’ annual compensation.

-Reporting by Lisa Richwine in Los Angeles, Ross Kerber in New York and Jessica Toonkel in New York; Editing by Anna Driver, Bill Rigby and Tom Brown
+Reporting by Lisa Richwine in Los Angeles and Ross Kerber in New York; Additional reporting by Jessica Toonkel in New York; Editing by Tom Brown and Peter Cooney